phuwasitKhao/chatcoe/README.md

 5. **Contact Support**:
    - Visit our [[Help Center](https://chatcoe-iota.vercel.app/help)] for additional assistance
-   - Reach out to our support team at support@chatcoe.ai if problems persist
+   - Reach out to our support team at phuwasit.n@kkumail.com if problems persist

 ## 👨‍💻 Development Team